aeberle55/rtarchiver/README.md

 # rtarchiver
 Archive threads, journals, and images from the legacy Roosterteeth site

 Note that the [RT ToU](https://roosterteeth.com/terms-of-use) Section 14 disallows the scraping of the site.
-This project does have the approval of RT Engineering.
+This project has been exempt from that rule by RoosterTeeth.

+## Setup
+To use, download the latest executable for either Windows or Linux on the [Releases page](https://github.com/aeberle55/rtarchiver/releases).
+At this time OsX does not have an executable, but best guess instructions are provided below for running it.
+If you are tech savvy, have access to an OsX system, and would like to help build an executable file please get in contact.

+The downloaded executable can be run like any other program.
+See the Usage section for details on how to use the program.

 ## Usage
 This program can be used to scrape various public data from the Legacy RoosterTeeth Site and save to a local device.
 Specificially, it can save a user's journals, images, or friends list, or download a forum thread.
 Once an action is completed the program will complete.